 ORGANISATIONAL ENVIRONMENT

-ANSTO leverages great science to deliver big outcomes.
-We partner with scientists and engineers and apply new technologies to provide real-world benefits.
-Our work improves human health, saves lives, builds our industries and protects the environment.
-ANSTO is the home of Australia’s most significant landmark and national infrastructure for research.
-Thousands of scientists from industry and academia benefit from gaining access to state-of-the-art instruments every year.

 ANSTO is the national organisation for nuclear science and technology.
 We focus on undertaking leading edge research, delivering innovative scientific services and providing specialised advice to government, industry, academia and other research organisations.

-Nuclear Science & Technology and Landmark Infrastructure (NSTLI) incorporates ANSTO’s research, innovation, landmark research infrastructure and associated platforms and capabilities.
-NSTLI conducts research and development in relation to nuclear science and technology and connects people, transfers knowledge and provides nuclear-based products and services for the benefit of Australia.

-The Research Infrastructure portfolio consists of platforms established on scientific infrastructure and capabilities, with a number of the platforms categorised as landmark infrastructure.
-This includes a range of scientific assets, infrastructure, capability development & delivery for multi-decadal, multi-disciplinary, multi-user platforms for a collaborative user community and for internal research and development endeavours.

 Nuclear Stewardship is the custodian of ANSTO’s mandated and site-essential capabilities housed within NSTLI that respond to the needs of the Australian Government, industry and the community relevant to nuclear detection, nuclear forensics, radionuclide metrology, radioanalytical chemistry and environmental monitoring.
 These capabilities underpin ANSTO’s ability to be responsive to and prepared for a range of nuclear stewardship related functions and responsibilities through the provision of reliable and trusted scientific and technical advice and specialised services.

 The Nuclear Forensics capability area operates Australia’s designated nuclear forensics laboratory and works in close cooperation and collaboration with internal and external stakeholders domestically and internationally.
 Nuclear Forensics has a high profile in international engagement and outreach to strengthen global nuclear security and provides trusted advice and specialised services in support of needs of the Australian Government.